akaase/hw-10-file-io/README.md

 Your boss, Bill, asks you to come in on Saturday to finish your TPS report.

-You promise to finish the report, but as Bill walks away you smile knowing you have a trick up your sleeve: scripting!
+You promise to finish the report, but as Bill walks away, you smile knowing you have a trick up your sleeve: scripting!

 You plan on quickly writing up a bit of code to finish the report, all without spending a minute of your Saturday!

 You know of a Python module called [`csv`](https://docs.python.org/3/library/csv.html) that can be used to read and write `csv` files.
-CSV stands for "comma-separated values" and is a file type commonly associated with spreadsheets.
+CSV stands for "Comma-Separated Values" and is a file type commonly used for spreadsheets.

 You can check out the [`csv` docs](https://docs.python.org/3/library/csv.html) for examples of how this module works.